AeroVikas/windows_docker_python_face_recognition_dlib/README.md

 # windows_docker_python_face_recognition_dlib
-I struggled a lot to install face_recognition on the docker image as dlib always gives some trouble so I am posting the Dockerfile which worked for me after a struggle of 4 days
+I struggled a lot to install face_recognition on the docker image on windows 10 system as dlib always gives some trouble so I am posting the Dockerfile which worked for me after a struggle of 4 days